Shubham7411Quant/Pricing-Option-using-Binomial-Tree-Model/README.md

 # Pricing-Option-using-Binomial-Tree-Model

-Binomial Tree is a mathematical model which is used to price derivatives such as European Options, American Options.
+The Binomial Tree is a mathematical model used to price derivatives, such as European options and American Options.

+## Model Assumptions:
+The underlying price can move:
+Up by factor u
+Down by factor d
+No arbitrage
+Constant risk-free rate 𝑟
+Discrete time steps
+European option (initially)